wokayme/languageKeyboard/readme.md

 -Plugin adding opportunity to use "special" language letters directly from keyboard without changing computer/browser language

 # Live Demo
-You can preview this plugin on: ``
+You can preview this plugin on [demo](https://wokayme.github.io/languageKeyboard/)

 # Quick Start